wavedrift/docker-conquest/README.md

 Note that this will bind ports 5678 and 80 in the Docker container to the same ports on the host.
 Change these if you want them bound elsewhere.

 ### Ports
-The following ports are exposed:
+The following ports on the container are exposed for you to bind to:
   - Port 5678 - used for DICOM send/query/receive.
   - Port 80 - used for http.